Advances in Oncology Treatment Options

 Hematology oncology is a subspecialty that focuses on blood cancers, such as leukemia and lymphoma.
 Hematologists also treat blood, bone marrow, and lymphatic system disorders.

-• They use treatments such as chemotherapy, radiation therapy, stem cell transplantation, and immunotherapy.
+• They use treatments such as radiation therapy, stem cell transplantation, and chemotherapy.

 • They also manage complications of these diseases, such as bleeding disorders and infections.